vspinu/zotelo/README.md

 Troubleshooting
 ===============
-If zotxo stoped working for some reason, try `C-c z r`.
-This will reset moz-repl connection.

-If you get errors or spurious message then switch to `*moz-command-output*` buffer to investigate.
+If for whatever reason zotelo stoped working, try to reset the Moz-Repl collection with `C-c z r`.
+If that doesn't help, switch to `*moz-command-output*` buffer.
 Normally you should see something like

 ```
 ....> ":MozOK:"
 repl>
 ```

 Also see the buffer `*zoteloMozRepl*`, this is a primary buffer where mozrepl outputs it's messages.
-Normally it should be clean and show only the startup message.
+Normally it should be showing only the startup message.

 To further investigate your problem.
 Toggle `M-x zotelo-verbose RET` and try the problematic `C-c z u`.
 If case of an error, go to *messages* buffer.
-You should see womething like this:
+You should see womething akin to:

 ```javascript